 Sleep Study Cost

 Polysomnography sleep study.
-Compare cash and insurance prices from hospitals across the US.
+Compare source-labeled prices from hospitals across the US.

 CPT Codes: 95810, 95811